Test in a live environment

 IRON VB CONVERTER ERROR developers@ironsoftware.com

-Sometimes you may need to customize object being created.
-You can also customize value of object by using with() method.
+Sometimes you may need to customize objects being created.
+You can also customize the value of an object by using the with() method.

 var personList = Builder<Person>